 Enquiry-based learning is an experiential, holistic process that foregrounds the student as active producer of their own knowledge.
 It is particularly prevalent in arts disciplines, where our students often design their own projects and navigate paths through a range of methods, discourse and practices.

-Between now and summer 2017, the Teaching and Learning Exchange and a cross-college project team are investigating:
+The Teaching and Learning Exchange and a cross-college project team investigated:

 - how we teach practices of enquiry

 The aim was to develop a fuller understanding of how we teach within our disciplines and to articulate and share knowledge across the University.

 What did we do?